Nevada education law has a section devoted to requirements for children working in the entertainment industry.

 School Choice Context

 In addition to homeschooling, parents in Nevada have several educational choices available.
-These options include enrollment in traditional public schools with inter-district choice, magnet, and some charter schools.
+These options include enrollment in traditional public schools with inter- and intra-district choice, magnet, and some charter schools.
 There is also a tax credit scholarship, although homeschooled students are not eligible.

 Commentary